MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 If you want other users in your organization to use your model in apps or flows, or even use a direct API to make a prediction using your model, you have to share it.
 This applies to users creating apps or flows which would call your model, and also to users who would simply run these apps or flows.
 Both app makers and app users need a shared access to your model.

- - When you share a model with a user who doesn't have access the data you used for training, you give some clue about what the training data was.

 ## Share action

 The share action is available on the Models page in AI Builder for each model where you are the owner.
 It's also available if you are system administrator in the environment, or for any security role that was set up with the share permissions on AI Builder system entities by the administrator.